herbowicz/deno/PRIVACY.md

 Deno collects your data so that we can:

 - Manage your account.
-Meet Me requires your email address for notifications, like when being invited an organization.
+Deno Dev requires your email address for notifications, like when being invited an organization.
 - Analyze usage patterns of our products and services.